-Fictional town of Costanoa on the Central Coast of California.
+Costanoa is a fictional town on the Central Coast of California roughly based on the towns of Aptos and Capitola.
 (Click on map to see larger version.)

 The Blackbird: A small French cafe that is very popular with the residents of Costanoa–especially for ladies who lunch or to take a new beau.
 Modeled after Cafe Sparrow.

 Cellar Door Cafe: A modern cafe hidden behind huge redwood barrels, this cafe is the perfect accompaniment to a day of tasting great Santa Cruz Mountain wines…or before a folk concert.
-The actual restaurant has changed it’s name to Le Cigare Volent.
+The actual restaurant has closed.

 Costanoa Grill: Elizabeth and Annie like to hang out here — particularly in the wintertime when it’s not too crowded.
+Mandy is a waitress at the grill.
 The food is yummy and the wine list has lots of Santa Cruz Mountain wines.
 If this sounds good to you, try the Paradise Beach Grill in Capitola Village, California.

 Crystal Visions: In the mood for a psychic reading?
 Check out Avalon Visions in Capitola.

 Don Quixote’s in Felton is a great place for Mexican food and all kinds of concerts!
-In the neighborhood, If you’re in the area, stop by Don Quixote’s after a walk in Henry Cowell.
+In the neighborhood, If you’re in the area, stop by Flynn’s Caberet and Steakhouse (formerly Don Quixote’s) after a walk in Henry Cowell.

 Forest of Nisene Marks: John likes to ride his horse in this vast acreage of redwoods.
 Elizabeth frequently jogs on the many trails.
 Their chance encounter in California Sunset causes problems for Annie.
 Enjoy a stroll through the real Forest of Nisene Marks.

 Gayle’s: THE bakery and rosticceria in Capitola, it’s crowded for breakfast and lunch and packed right before dinner with people getting take-out.
 You know when a place is crowded, it’s got to be good.
-Hunter, the hero in California Homecoming, enjoys stopping by Gayle’s.
+Hunter, the hero in California Homecoming, enjoys stopping by Gayle’s, and Sally from California Thyme swears no one makes a better olallieberry pie.

 Grenaldi’s Market: Walking into this market makes your mouth water.
 Almost every type of natural food is available and the deli is a great place for lunch — and maybe meet the man of your dreams.
 When in Santa Cruz, stop by Staff of Life and experience it for yourself!